igicerovsky/elisa-report/tasks.md

 ## TODO

-- Copilot `Request submitted successfully.
-The ID for this request is 1064619.`
 - write LOQ value
 - 231213_AAV9-ELISA_sey_GN004240-068; plate 3; why is masked second point and not first??? see fitting
 - add description of graphs to README.md, symbol meaning (croos, circle, -) [Ewald Fri 12/15/2023 2:04 PM]